GarrettEstrin/connect_four/README.md

 ### Javascript-based, turn based strategy game, styled in a laid-back, relaxing way.

 A two player, semi-competitive strategy game where you attempt to drop four of your colored tokens in a line, either horizontally, vertically or diagonally.

+All visual and audio elements are designed and implemented to promote relaxation and reduce stress.
+These include tropical images, soothing beach noises and slow animations.

 ![Sample of gameplay](./sample_image.png)